pkrumins/catonmat.net/readme.txt

     * SimpleJSON for JSON.
     * jQuery     for AJAX and visual effects.

-2011.04.09:
+2011.04.10:
+    * added footer
+    * added retweet, share on facebook and buzz it buttons 2011.04.09:
     * articles by page list now works
+    * added captcha for feedback form and comments form
+    * added blog service ping script
 2010.04.08:
     * added related posts
     * added search